High Resolution Echelle Spectrometer

 Configure the Spectrograph

-2. Set desired grating angles:
+2. Set desired grating and cross disperser angles:

 3. Select desired slit and filter: